|

 Revolution became a self-confessed alternative to historical explanation.

-the Trickiness of "Race" on the Nineteenth-Century Stage’,
+and the Trickiness of "Race" on the Nineteenth-Century

-ed.
-Gail Marshall and Adrian Poole (Basingstoke; New York: Palgrave
+and culture, ed.
+Gail Marshall and Adrian Poole (Basingstoke;

-its contribution to the 'whitening' of the Moor.
-A much expanded
+to the 'whitening' of the Moor.
+A much expanded version appears

 Henriques,